Ackara/Mockaroo.NET/README.md

 # Mockaroo.NET
-Mockaroo.NET is a portable class library that allows you to generate sample data based a C# objects using the [Mockaroo REST API](https://mockaroo.com/api/docs).
+Mockaroo.NET is a portable class library that allows you to generate sample data based on C# objects using the [Mockaroo REST API](https://mockaroo.com/api/docs).

-## Getting Started
+## How it works
 Lets say you have the following class.

 ```csharp